 Now it’s the difficult part – deciding what you’re actually going to cover in your language club.
 Here are our top club ideas to get you started:-

 - Run a drama club!
 Make a play script from a simple French children’s book and encourage the children to act it out.
 When you’re ready, do a performance to parents and other children.

 - Make puppets.
 Create some puppets then use them to act out conversations, greetings and more.

 - Plan and then run a cafe in the language of your Choosing between a number of possibilities..
 Spend several weeks researching then planning what you’re going to serve, culminating in the cafe itself!
 Don’t forget your invitations and adverts too.

 - A singing club or choir!
 Look at popular singers in your country of A decision one has to make between one or more options and then download some of their songs to learn and perform.
 Or for younger children, focus on nursery rhymes and childhood songs.

 - Teach the children about the Eurovision Song Contest.
 Using different media (e.g. newspapers, books, online searches) to collect information about a subject…., write a song, compete and perform!

 - Play playground games from your country of choice.
 What words do they use?
 What do they mean?
 What are their origins?

 - Run a cookery club!
-Each week make a different food from the country of your choice, have a tasting session and let the children take the spare ones home.
+Each week make a Something that is not the same as something else food from the country of your choice, have a tasting session and let the children take the spare ones home.